kube-burner/kube-burner/docs/reference/configuration.md

   type: ClusterIP
 ```

-!!!
-Tip
-    You can also use [golang template semantics](https://golang.org/pkg/text/template/) in your *objectTemplate* files.
+!!! tip "You can also use [golang template semantics](https://golang.org/pkg/text/template/) in your `objectTemplate` definitions"

 ```yaml
 kind: ImageStream